akashsuu/Blender-to-ESP32-0.96-OLED-Wireframe/README.md

 - `No serial data received` — charge-only USB cable
 - `ModuleNotFoundError: No module named 'serial'` — pyserial in wrong Python
 - OLED shows only a square — projection and scale fixes
-- Edit Mode not updating live — dependency graph fix
+- Edit Mode not updating live — dependency graph fix.

 ---